Code-Institute-Submissions/DCD-MilestoneProject/README.md

 ## Change Log

+### 29/07/2018
+- Added basic groupings of recipes such as showing the 5 most recently added recipe on index.html whilst giving a more detailed list (up to 20 items) in a separate page.
+As of now, there are 3 default groupings:
+	- New Arrivals (recently added recipes)
+	- Most Popular (recipes with most views)
+	- Capricious Recipes (recipes created by 'guests') More groupings will be added including more advanced ones where user can adjust criteria for example, users can filter recipes that has a particular country of origin.

 ### 27/07/2018
 - CRUD operation implemented on recipes.
 	- Though update and delete is only available to the one who created the recipe whilst creating a new recipe and viewing recipes are available to anyone event if they are not logged in (as 'guest') however, recipes created by 'guests' cannot be edited and deleted by anyone.